intersides/event-browser/README.md

         id: "149923"
     visitor_id: "4F6B6D2E72F75AA7"

 Use the `getImage` global function to get an image thumbnail representing the product.
 This will be helpful to actually show the data, not just some meaningless IDs.
+Again, let's pretend you get the actual product metadata from a live service.

     > getImage(events[0].viewed_products[0].id)
     "http://89130063.r.cdn77.net/data/tovar/_m/149/m149923.jpg"